denisp22/rails-shoppingcart-web-service/README.md

 ![GET](https://img.shields.io/badge/METHOD-GET-green) **`http://localhost/categories`**

-The endpoint fetches all the categories from the database
+This endpoint fetches all the categories from the database

 ## Other bootcamp projects: